Mary O'Brien (philosopher): O'Brien's contributions

 O'Brien left active nursing practice in 1971, but her continued analysis and writing about the politics of nursing had a profound impact on the profession, especially in Canada.
 She encouraged nursing professionals to take control over their working conditions and their relations to other medical practitioners, especially medical doctors.
 She helped to instigate a shift in how nursing professionals were educated and their resulting status in the health care field in Canada.
 She wrote and spoke extensively about healthcare and health care reform in Canada, with particular attention to the role and status of nurses.

 O'Brien's lasting contribution to feminist political theory is her analysis of the dialectical structure of reproductive consciousness.
 The physical labour, literally, involved in women's reproductive experiences must be accounted, both as actual material production but also, more importantly, central to a sense of connection and integration of human endeavour.
 O'Brien also asserted the ownership over the means of production ought to be extended to women's rights to maintain authority and control over their children.

+Feminist Party of Canada

+The Feminist Party of Canada (F.P.C.) was founded in 1979.

+The party was launched at the Ontario Institute for Studies in Education on 10 June 1979.
+Mary O'Brien and Angela Miles were keynote speakers at the launch event.

+The Feminist Party of Canada emerged from a series of meetings held in the early months of 1979.
+Its formation was driven by the goal of enhancing women's involvement in the political system.
+The F.P.C. describes itself as "an integral part of the Women's Movement, with our policies, processes, and organizational structure reflecting the values and objectives of that movement."
+The F.P.C. asserts that, historically, women have been placed in a subordinate position.
+Women have carried the responsibility of making communities more humane.
+Since the political system is the mechanism through which members of a community—and by extension, society—are safeguarded, women must have a role in politics.
+If they are not adequately represented, it is incumbent upon women to enact the necessary changes.